 You will lose fixed protection if you start a new pension arrangement, other than to accept a transfer of existing pension rights, or if your benefits increase by more than the cost of living increases, or if you pay contributions into a money purchase pension arrangement other than to a life assurance policy providing death benefits that started before 6 April 2006.
 You will also be subject to restrictions on where and how you can transfer benefits.

-If you were an active member of the LGPS on or after 6 April 2016 then fixed protection would have been lost.
+If you were an active member of the L G P S on or after 6 April 2016 then fixed protection would have been lost.

-If you lose fixed protection you must notify HMRC within 90 days of the day on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
+If you lose fixed protection you must notify H M R C within 90 days of the day on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
 Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply them with the required notification.

-To have fixed protection you must have applied to HM Revenue & Customs (HMRC) in their prescribed form on or before 5 April 2012.
+To have fixed protection you must have applied to H M Revenue & Customs (H M R C) in their prescribed form on or before 5 April 2012.

 Fixed Protection 2014

 The lifetime allowance reduced to £1.25 million in April 2014 and a new protection called fixed protection 2014 was introduced.
 You were able to apply for fixed protection 2014 if you expected your pension savings to be worth more than £1.25 million (including taking into account past benefits already in payment) when you take them on or after 6 April 2014.
 Fixed protection 2014 could help reduce or mitigate the lifetime allowance charge.
-You can't have fixed protection 2014 if you already have primary, enhanced or fixed protection.
+You can't have fixed protection 2014 if you already have primary protection, enhanced protection or fixed protection.
 With fixed protection 2014 your lifetime allowance is fixed at £1.5 million rather than the standard lifetime allowance.

 The maximum tax-free lump sum you can take on retirement is the lesser of:

-25% of the capital value of your LGPS benefits, or
+25% of the capital value of your L G P S benefits, or

 25% of the lifetime allowance which, for those with fixed protection 2014, is £375,000 (ie 25% of your lifetime allowance of £1.5 million) or if you have previously taken payment of (crystallised) pension benefits, 25% of your remaining lifetime allowance.